Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Introduction

-However, our complex rank setting differs from the aforementioned work in a few ways, and we would like to highlight what we see as the deviations from the existing theory.
-First is the issue of the decategorified $\fsl_{\ZZ}$-module underlying $\extots$.
-Namely, we will observe that the category $\extots$ categorifies the tensor product of $2n$ copies of integrable highest \textit{and} lowest weight Fock space representations of $\fsl_{\ZZ}$ (see Subsection \ref{subsec:fock}).
-Recall that these Fock space representations have a natural basis indexed by partitions.
-Let's call these tensor product categorifications Fock space tensor product categorifications (FTPCs).
-We remark that Webster \cite{webster_canonical_bases} has produced explicit diagrammatic constructions of such categorified tensor products, but he did not prove any uniqueness result for these categorifications in \textit{loc. cit.}
+Our complex rank setting differs from the aforementioned work in a few ways, and we now highlight what we see as the deviations from the existing theory.
+The first issue is the decategorified $\fsl_{\ZZ}$-module underlying $\extots$.
+We will observe that $\extots$ categorifies the tensor product of $2n$ copies of integrable highest \textit{and} lowest weight Fock space representations of $\fsl_{\ZZ}$.
+Let's call these \textit{Fock space tensor product categorifications} (FTPCs).
+We remark that Webster \cite{webster_canonical_bases} produced explicit diagrammatic constructions for these categorifications when the factors come in a suitable order, but he did not prove any uniqueness result for these categorifications.

 Interestingly, we can only understand FTPCs when the factors come in an \textit{admissible} order, i.e., all lowest weight factors come first or all highest weight factors come first.
 We call the former case \textit{upper admissible} and the latter case \textit{lower admissible}.
-We axiomatically define a compatible highest weight structure on FTPCs, and roughly speaking, these admissible orderings correspond to upper or lower finite highest weight structures (in the language of \cite{brundan_stroppel_semiinfinite}), respectively, on the categorification.
-In particular, these orderings are the ones where the subcategories of projective or tilting objects, respectively, are well-behaved.
+We define a natural highest weight structure on FTPCs.
+Roughly speaking, our admissible orderings correspond to upper or lower finite highest weight structures (in the language of \cite{brundan_stroppel_semiinfinite}), respectively.
+That is, the subcategories of projective or tilting objects, respectively, are well-behaved for admissible orderings.

-A much more significant obstacle is posed by the presence of mutually commuting actions of multiple copies of $\fsl_{\ZZ}$ on $\extots$, jointly categorifying the external tensor product of multiple FTPCs.
-Let's call these categorifications multi-Fock tensor product categorifications (MFTPCs).
-Of course, we can only understand MFTPCs when each of the external tensor factors is itself an admissible FTPC.
-In other words, writing $\cF^0_{\sigma}$ for the highest weight Fock space representation of $\fsl_{\ZZ}$ (where the fundamental weight $\varpi_{\sigma}$ is its highest weight) and $\cF_{\sigma}^1$ for the lowest weight representation with lowest weight $-\varpi_{\sigma}$, an MFTPC categorifies a $\fsl_{\ZZ}^{\oplus r}$-module of the form
+The presence of mutually commuting actions of multiple copies of $\fsl_{\ZZ}$ on $\extots$ poses a more significant obstacle.
+These actions jointly categorify external tensor products of FTPCs.
+We call these categorifications \textit{multi-Fock tensor product categorifications (MFTPCs)}.
+Writing $\cF^0_{\sigma}$ for the highest weight Fock space representation of $\fsl_{\ZZ}$ (where the fundamental weight $\varpi_{\sigma}$ is its highest weight) and $\cF_{\sigma}^1$ for the lowest weight representation with lowest weight $-\varpi_{\sigma}$, an MFTPC categorifies a $\fsl_{\ZZ}^{\oplus r}$-module of the form